Average Office Size: How Much Square Feet per Employee Do You Need?

 Client lounges, private meeting areas, and secure file storage contribute to larger average office square footage per employee than in most sectors.

-Role type Average office size (sq. ft.)
+Role typeAverage office size (sq. ft.)

-Executives / Advisors 200–275 sq. ft.
+Executives / Advisors200–275 sq. ft.

-Analysts / Associates 120–150 sq. ft.
+Analysts / Associates120–150 sq. ft.

-Customer-Facing Staff 90–120 sq. ft.
+Customer-Facing Staff90–120 sq. ft.

 There’s no single normal office size that fits every industry.
 However, most modern workplaces now average between 150 and 200 square feet per person, adjusting up or down depending on privacy needs, space utilization, and collaboration style.

-Average Office Size by Region
+How Does Average Office Size Vary by Region?

 The average office size per employee varies greatly depending on geography, culture, and cost of real estate.
 Understanding these regional office space differences is crucial for companies with global teams or plans to expand internationally.